SpvceR3ii/time-clicker/README.md

 ---

 *As mentioned above, Time Clicker is licensed under the GPLv3 License.
-Please make sure to read it before accessing any of the source code from this mod.*
+Please make sure to read the license before accessing any of the source code from this mod.*

 *(Space, make sure to actually put something useful down here.
 Many thanks. - Corp')*